 Selling a Used Mattress

 If your mattress is in great shape, you may decide to sell it to offset the cost of purchasing a new mattress.
-You should only sell a used mattress that is less than 5 years old—anything older will have little value and may be better off recycled.

 If your state does allow the sale of used mattresses, determine whether or not there is a used mattress store near you.
 Used mattress stores will usually have pickup or dropoff processes in place to purchase your mattress with little hassle.